 - We should remember that no government can truly create sustainable jobs.
 In fact, job creation is not really the business of government, never has been.
 However, governments tend to work best when they create a favorable climate for employment, to allow profitable businesses to be set up, thrive, and grow.

 - For even more satire: my daughter's boyfriend is a true Scot, yet does not get to vote on the future of where he was born.
 What madness!
 Do you see the irony?
 To me, this seems grossly unfair and undemocratic.
-With such poor judgement, I wonder if our leaders want to turn us into a banana republic!
+With such poor judgment, I wonder if our leaders want to turn us into a banana republic!

 - Throughout the UK, existing records can easily identify who was born in Scotland, yet living and working elsewhere in Britain.
 Nevertheless, I appreciate that to identify present-day Scots living abroad is significantly more challenging.
 But for Britain as a whole at least, we have technology, we have postal codes, names even, plus, we can even count.
 How hard can it be?

 - Therefore, I feel that the voting process is itself fundamentally flawed, so for those people who are truly Scottish but who don't get a vote, on their behalf, I will vote "No" to independence because many of those may want to say "No" but won't have that opportunity (some have already explicitly said so).

 - Yes, some folks may vote "Yes" to independence, but when faced with any difficult decision, when tasked with two equally difficult choices, if we can't know for sure 100% how to determine the correct choice, to be true to ourselves, and help future generations, the only sensible option is to seek to maintain the status quo and strive to ignore the circus, the political hype, psycho-babble, the "white noise" we'll receive from all corners.

 - Or, simply why not ask your heart to talk to your head: you've been together for a long time already, and hopefully, between both of your aspects, you can decide what you think is right.